ostis-ai/py-sc-client/README.md

 On open handler runs after any connection (before on_reconnect if it's successful).
 On close handler runs after disconnecting and losing connection.
 On error handler runs if sc-server returns response with an error.
-On reconnect handler runs after returning connection (and on_open handler).
+On reconnect handler runs after connection restoration (and on_open handler).

 Example of setting on_open and on_close handlers with AsyncScClient: